Doonyby/Map-my-elevation/README.md

 Map My Elevation
 ==========
-This is an app designed to chart your elevation by making api calls to https://www.mapquest.com.
+This is an app designed to chart your elevation by making api calls to https://developers.google.com/maps.

 Summary
 -------
-Users may type in a starting and finishing location within 250 miles of each other, and then recieve an elevation chart of the shortest route between those two points.
+Users may type in a starting and finishing location, and then recieve an elevation chart of the shortest route between those two points.

 Live Site
 ---------